 Module Tests: Five-module tests consisting of multiple choice, true/false, matching, and short answer exams will be given during the term.
-Tests are usually 55 questions in length.
+Tests are usually 45 questions in length.
 You will have 60 minutes (1 hour) for each exam.
 Tests will be given on paper in class.

-Final Exam: The cumulative final exam for this course is optional if you have taken all five quizzes.
-If you have taken all 5 quizzes and are happy with your final grade at the end of the semester (on the last day of the class), you can opt out of the final exam.
-If you have taken all 5 quizzes, you take the final exam and the grade for the final is higher than your lowest quiz grade, the final exam grade will replace the lowest quiz grade for the calculation of the final grade.
-If you miss a module quiz, you must take the final exam and that grade will be used to calculate your final grade.
+Final Exam: The cumulative final exam for this course is optional if you have taken all five tests.
+If you have taken all five tests and are happy with your final grade at the end of the semester (on the last day of the class), you can opt out of the final exam.
+If you have taken all five tests, you take the final exam and the grade for the final is higher than your lowest test grade, the final exam grade will replace the lowest test grade for the calculation of the final grade.
+If you miss a module test, you must take the final exam and that grade will be used to calculate your final grade.